Static Build

 By default, Fumadocs use a server-first approach which always requires a running server to serve.

-You can also output a static build by enabling it on your React framework.
+You can output a static build by configuring your React framework.

 Search